 When I quit my corporate job, I jokingly said that I was taking a sabbatical to be a stay-at-home chicken mom.
 In a way, I guess that was true.
 I was indeed transitioning to something much better aligned with my personal brand.
 But the truth is, I needed to take some time off.
 I’d been overfunctioning for a long time, and I was also carrying a heavy secret that would later turn into a major mid-life unraveling.
 And while I thought I was leaving, I was really arriving.

-How did I arrive at this decision, you ask?
-As with many things in life, we often come to a place where we just know it’s time to move on.
-For me, it’s always been something I feel from an inward place.
-A restlessness.
-My heart was the first to sense it and by the time my inner whispers had turned into shouting pleas, I knew it was time to go.
+But how did I know it was time to leave?
+As with so many things in life, sometimes we just come to a place where we know it’s time to move on.
+It comes from an inward place.
+My heart was the first to sense it, and by the time my inner whispers had turned into shouting pleas, I knew it was time.

-You know that whole thing about trusting your instincts?
+You know that whole thing about trusting your intuition?
 Yeah, it’s real.
 Listen.

 Hello Dear Friends,

 There are no words to fully express what my heart is feeling today.
 I am both excited about what the future holds, and saddened to be closing a chapter of my life that includes such an incredible group of talented individuals.
 Before I go, though, I want to share a few words that will hopefully serve to remind you just how amazing you are on a day that feels particularly challenging…